ephread/Instructions/README.md

 - `duration: TimeInterval`: the total duration of the animation.

-- `delay: TimeInterval`: the amount of time to wai before beginning the animations
+- `delay: TimeInterval`: the amount of time to wait before beginning the animations

 - `options: UIViewAnimationOptions`: a mask of options indicating how you want to perform the animations (for regular animations).